Methyl anisate

 Methyl anisate is the methyl ester of p-anisic acid.
 It is found in star anise.

 It is an organic compound commonly used within the food industry.
 It is also commonly employed as a fragrance for certain perfumes.
-This compound can be synthesized directly through the mixture of methanol and methoxybenzoic acid.
-Its type of odor is characteristic to that of feijoa tree fruits, a flowery odour.
+This compound can be synthesized directly through the condensation of methanol and 4-methoxybenzoic acid or PHBA.
+Its characteristic odor is similar to that of feijoa tree fruits, a flowery odor.